Revivals and quantum carpets for the relativistic Schr\"odinger equation: Conclusion

 \section{Conclusion}

 We have investigated the dynamics of a relativistic spinless particle confined in a one-dimensional infinite potential well using the Salpeter equation.
-We have demonstrated that the Salpeter equation allows for well-defined wavepacket revivals in an infinite well, unlike other relativistic models that suffer from complications such as Klein tunneling.
+We have demonstrated that the Salpeter equation allows for well-defined wave packet revivals in an infinite well, unlike other relativistic models that suffer from complications such as Klein tunneling.
 Despite the non-local nature of the relativistic Hamiltonian, we found that the eigenfunctions remain identical to those of the non-relativistic case, while the energy spectrum is significantly altered, especially in the ultra-relativistic regime.

-By examining the time evolution of initially localized wavepackets, we observed distinct behaviors across different energy regimes.
+By examining the time evolution of initially localized wave packets, we observed distinct behaviors across different energy regimes.
 In the non-relativistic limit, the system exhibits familiar features such as quantum revivals and fractional revivals, reflecting quantum coherence.
 In contrast, the ultra-relativistic regime leads to a linear energy spectrum, which suppresses these revival structures and results in motion that resembles classical particle dynamics.

 These results provide a clear illustration of how relativistic corrections influence quantum systems even in simple geometries.
+They could be useful to model the propagation of confined relativistic particles below the supercritical regime, or when investigating optical analogues of relativistic quantum particles.
 Overall, our results highlight the Salpeter equation as a consistent and insightful framework for exploring relativistic quantum dynamics in bounded systems, bridging the gap between quantum and classical behavior.